IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://www.youtube.com/watch?v=dR1FCJS8DoM" target="_blank">Nun S. Amen Ra</a>

+>“There are more things in Heaven and Earth, Horatio, than are dreamt of in your philosophy.”

+― <a href="https://en.wikipedia.org/wiki/Prince_Hamlet" target="_blank">Hamlet</a>

 >“Work expands so as to fill the time available for its completion.”

 ― <a href="https://en.wikipedia.org/wiki/Parkinson%27s_law" target="_blank">Parkinson's law</a>